 10. Spread The Eggs On The Spawning Net

-Come back after 24 hours to check whether or not the fish have hatched.
+Come back after 24 hours to check whether or not the eggs have hatched.

 If the net is not removed on time and the water is polluted, it can cause the hatched eggs to die.

 Some people do not see the hatched fish early, it is normal.
-Such people can see the fish at 72 hours when most of them would have started swimming in the water.
+Such people can see the fish at 72 hours when most of them would have been swimming in the water.

 Best Weather Condition For Hatching Catfish

 if you are in Africa, there are basically two different weather conditions we operate in, the rainy season and the dry season (just like winter and summer in Europe).

 One question that has been common for newbies in the hatching business is what is the best weather condition for hatching?

 There is no perfect weather condition for hatching catfish fries.